Quickstart

 2. Create an organization

 Create an organization, which represents the highest level in the mogenius account hierarchy.
-This allows you to have multiple organizations, each fully isolated with its own access management and billing system.
+This allows you to have multiple organizations, each fully isolated with its own access management and list of clusters.

 3. Connect a Kubernetes cluster

-Now, let's move on to the exciting part: connecting to a Kubernetes cluster.
-Once you have connected your cluster, you will be able to create multiple projects and deploy services through an automated pipeline.
+Now, let’s move on to the exciting part: connecting to a Kubernetes cluster.
+Once you have connected your cluster, you will be able to create workspaces for monitoring and navigating your applications, as well as deploying containers to your cluster with the built-in pipeline tools.

 Prerequisites